Equivariant D-modules on 2x2x2 hypermatrices: Acknowledgments

 \section{Acknowledgments}

 The author is very grateful to Claudiu Raicu for his guidance while this work was done.
-We thank Andr\'{a}s C. L\H{o}rincz and Kostya Timchenko for helpful suggestions and conversations.
-The author was supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1313583.
+We thank Andr\'{a}s C. L\H{o}rincz and Kostya Timchenko for helpful conversations.
+We also thank Andr\'{a}s for pointing out an issue with the relations of the quiver in an earlier version of this article, and for suggesting how to correct them.
+The author was supported by the NSF Graduate Research Fellowship under Grant No. DGE-1313583.

 \Addresses